con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The greatest granter of all wishes, wished for,
 The highest source of refuge, refuge granting,
 The fearsome enemy of potent danger,
-Alleviating danger of all kinds, (92)
+Alleviating danger in all forms, (92)

 * 92c: BDRC etext hits: 'jigs chen dgra, 34; 'jig rten dgra 24; rab mchog 'jigs 4.
 Correct reading is almost certainly 'jigs chen dgra, but VM comments on 'jig rten dgra.
 Further evidence that the author did not refer to a Sanskrit text.